Menu

 • Clarity and Consistency: Streamlining content to ensure key knowledge and skills are prioritised.

-• Interdisciplinary Connections: Emphasising the links between subjects within HaSS to help students see the broader context of their learning.
+• Interdisciplinary Connections: Emphasising the links between subjects within HASS to help students see the broader context of their learning.

 • Relevance: Ensuring that the curriculum reflects contemporary global issues such as sustainability, digital technologies, and globalisation.